-Safely Safely repair or replace failed primary barrier element SN WI-SF-SNO-03.03.01 20.20ASW The reasons for changing worn elastomers and temporary suspension of work.
+Safely Safely repair or replace failed primary barrier elements SN WI-SF-SNO-03.03.01 WSA02.02 The reasons for changing worn elastomers and temporary suspension of work.
 Explain why maintaining elastomer integrity is important.
 A WI-SF-SNO-03.03.02 NEW Secondary barrier elements and envelopes for snubbing if a primary barrier element fails.
 Describe the use of equipment as secondary barrier elements/envelopes during snubbing operations.
 From a given diagram or description identify double barrier protection while repairing and/or replacing failed components.
 A

-T
+T I

-June 2018 TF-0011 Version 8.0 Page 52 of 54
+October 2021 PD-0017 Version 9.0 Page 52 of 54

-•
+Å 4 Å

 New syllabus category Old syllabus category Learning objective.
 During this course the student will gain an understanding of: Learning outcome.
 By the end of this course the student will be able to: Importance WI-SF-SNO-03.03.03 WSA05.04 Maintaining a double barrier when changing the annular element during intervention.
-Explain why two barriers must be maintained when changing annular element during intervention in line with industry good practice.
-A
+Explain why two barriers must be maintained when changing annular element during intervention in line with industry good practice. А

 WELL INTERVENTION OPERATIONS SN Operational Considerations (with well control consequences) SN WI-SF-SNO-04.01.01 WSI01.01 The forces on the workstring created by well pressure.
-Explain the forces on the workstring created by well pressure: Pipe light and pipe heavy Buckling. В WI-SF-SNO-04.01.02 NEW Snubbing pipe in and out of a live well (with square collars/ram to ram).
-From a given diagram or description, explain how the components of the jacking system work to snub the pipe with square collars in and out of a live well. В
+Explain the forces on the workstring created by well pressure: - pipe light and pipe heavy - buckling. В WI-SF-SNO-04.01.02 NEW Snubbing pipe in and out of a live well (with square collars/ram to ram).
+From a given diagram or description, explain how the components of the jacking system work to snub the pipe with square collars in and out of a live well. В þ T October 2021 PD-0017 Version 9.0 Page 53 of 54

-Contr Controlled Well Shut in SN WI-SF-SNO-04.02.01 WSH01.01 How to shut in the well quickly and safely with or without work- string in the hole.
-Outline why it is important to safely shut in the well during a snubbing operation: - With workstring in the hole - Without workstring in the hole.
+Contr Controlled well shut in SN WI-SF-SNO-04.02.01 WSH01.01 How to shut in the well quickly and safely with or without workstring in the well.
+Outline why it is important to safely shut in the well during a snubbing operation: - with workstring in the well - without workstring in the well.
 A WI-SF-SNO-04.02.02 WSA04.06 Snubbing shear ram equipment operating limits.
-Explain how running different types of tool string through the shearing device can affect its shearing capability.
+Explain how running different types of toolstring through the shearing device can affect its shearing capability.
 A

-June 2018 TF-0011 Version 8.0 Page 54 of 54 L
+October 2021 PD-0017 Version 9.0 Page 54 of 54